Stages of Lactation

 A woman’s breasts, are only ready to produce milk once she has become pregnant, this is when the final changes in the breasts occur to enable her to produce milk.
 The hormones responsible for these changes during pregnancy include: Prolactin, Placental lactogen, Estrogen, Progesterone, and the Adrenocorticotropic hormone.

-Read more on hormones responsible for lactation.
+Read more about hormones responsible for lactation.

 * A web of milk ducts, spread and grow within the breast.